Alfresco/alfresco-identity-service/docs/adrs/0001-Internal-JWT-Token-Details.md

 ## Decision

-We will adopt standard Keycloak's JWT format.
+We will adopt standard Keycloak's OpenID Connect JWT format.

 The user claim payload may contain the standard information as per the link below. https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims